Nodevember is a yearly challenge during the month of November, to improve and show off your procedural skills.

 A: Each year, there are thousands of pieces, made by hundreds of people, during Nodevember (just have a look at our stats page!).

-We do look at all the submission!
+We do look at all the submissions!
 But it would be impractical to share all of them, as it would mean that the NodevemberIO accounts would be flooding everyone's feeds with all those thousands of entries.

 Instead, we try to highlight exceptional pieces, based on criteria such as visual appeal, technical achievement, originality, etc.